 Perhaps the worst kept secret in personal finance, but the sooner you start saving and investing for your future, the better.
 A long-term time horizon allows you to take on more risk with your money, which increases your scope for higher returns, and allows you to ride out short-term fluctuations in the value of your investments.
 This can make a real impact over the long-run and could make all the difference to your pension income.

-The more money you can keep invested, the better compound interest can work.
+The more money you keep invested, the better compound interest works.
 When you’re paying expensive management fees for a service that isn’t performing as well as you’d like, you could be stifling your returns.
 The more you spend on fees, the less money you have working hard for you on the financial markets.

-Don’t wait until you have a lump-sum to start investing, the sooner you can invest your money the quicker it can start working for you.
-Setting up a direct debit is a hassle-free way to manage your investments, and means you can ignore market noise when it comes to investing your money.
+Don’t wait until you have a lump-sum to start investing, the sooner you invest your money the quicker it will work for you.
+Setting up a direct debit is a stress-free way to manage your investments, and means you can ignore market noise when it comes to investing your money.
 You could also benefit from pound cost averaging, which can maximise your return by smoothing out the total amount you pay for an asset over time.

-When it comes to compound interest, the more money you have invested and your time horizon are key.
-By reinvesting any dividends or interest you’re paid, you can get more of your money working harder for you as quickly as possible and reap the benefits of compounding.
+When it comes to compound interest, the amount of money you have invested and your time horizon are key.
+By reinvesting any dividends or interest, you can get your money working harder and quicker, allowing you to reap the benefits of compounding.